jverzani/JGUI.jl/README.md

 The `JGUI` package provides a few different means to ease the creation of GUIs within `Julia`.
-These include a simplified implementation of Mathematica's `Manipulate` function, and a simple interface for using the `tcl/tk` or `Qt` toolkits within `Julia`.
+These include a simplified implementation of Mathematica's `Manipulate` function, and a simplified interface for using the `tcl/tk` or `Qt` toolkits within `Julia`.

 # Installation